coollabsio/coolify/CONTRIBUTING.md

 You need to add a new folder to [src/routes/services/[id]](src/routes/services/[id]) with the low-capital name of the service.
 It should have three files with the following properties:

+1. If you need to store passwords or any persistent data for the service, do the followings:

+- Update Prisma schema in [prisma/schema.prisma](prisma/schema.prisma).
+Add a new model with details about the required fields.
+- If you finished with the Prism schema, update the database schema with `pnpm db:push` command.
+It will also generate the Prisma Typescript types for you.
+  - Tip: If you use VSCode, you probably need to restart the `Typescript Language Server` to get the new types loaded in the running VSCode.
+- Include the new service to `listServicesWithIncludes` function in `src/lib/database/services.ts`

+**Important**: You need to take care of encryption / decryption of the data (where applicable).

 1. `index.json.ts`: A POST endpoint that updates Coolify's database about the service.

    Basic services only require updating the URL(fqdn) and the name of the service.